 This new digital world has

-for elderly care providers.
+profound implications for elderly care providers.
 Cloud based data

 management allows doctors and caregivers to access patient information in